derek-kinakin/geoh5vista/README.md

 | Block model  | StructuredGrid | Yes             | No             |       |
 | Drillholes   | MultiBlock     | Yes             | No             |       |

-This table provides the list of entities that will be supported.
+This table provides the list of supported entities.
 Read from and write to Geoh5 support is the goal for each entity.

 Example Use